-All agencies applying for EFSP funds must provide their DUNS number and FEIN in their applications.
+All agencies applying for EFSP funds must provide their UEI number and FEIN in their applications.
 Failure to provide these numbers will prevent or delay the release of funds to agencies.
 The numbers may be obtained, as follows:

 - Federal Employer Identification Number (FEIN): FEIN numbers are issued by the Internal Revenue Service (IRS) at no cost.
 Learn how to apply for a FEIN online.

 Any nonprofit, faith-based or local government agency that provides food and shelter services may apply for funds.
 Current or former EFSP participation is not required for participation.